LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 ```

 The `filter` field is a string that specifies a restricted [SQL WHERE](https://en.wikipedia.org/wiki/Where_(SQL)) clause to return a
 reduced result set.
-The "WHERE" is implied and shouldn't be specified in the string.
+The "WHERE" is implied and must not be specified in the string.
 All the basic logical and mathematical operators and
-predicates on singular resource fields are supported (e.g. - =, <>, ==, !=, >, >=, <, <=, +, -, \*, /, %, IN, BETWEEN, LIKE, MATCH,
+predicates on singular (i.e. - non-repeated) resource fields are supported (e.g. - =, <>, ==, !=, >, >=, <, <=, +, -, \*, /, %, IN,
-REGEXP, IS NULL, IS NOT NULL, etc.) in the syntax.
-Function calls (e.g. - COUNT(\*)), sub-selects, comments, early termination, and other
+BETWEEN, LIKE, MATCH, REGEXP, IS NULL, IS NOT NULL, etc.) in the syntax.
+Function calls (e.g. - COUNT(\*)), sub-selects, comments, early
-SQL operations are disallowed.
-Field names should not be quoted.
+termination, and other SQL operations are disallowed.
+Field names must not be quoted.
+Operations on epeated fields are currently not
+supported and using them will cause an error.

 For enum fields, values should be represented by the enum name but wrapped in a single quoted string (e.g. - `enum_field =
 'ENUM_VALUE_NAME'`).

 As explained in the previous section, `field_mask` and `field_mask_pstv` filter the fields of the returned result set (i.e. - the contents
 of each User in the returned `users` field).

+The `order_by` field is a string that specifies a restricted [SQL ORDER BY](https://en.wikipedia.org/wiki/Order_by) clause to order a
+result set.
+The "ORDER BY" is implied and must not be specified in the string.
+Only singular (i.e. - non-repeated) fields may be specified
+with an optional "ASC" or "DESC" operator appended.

+The `offset`, `page_size`, and `page_token` fields control pagination of the result set. `offset` controls at what position
+offset from the beginning of the overall result set the returned result set will begin and should be properly updated by the caller for
+repeated calls on the same overall result set. `page_size` controls how large a returned result set can be at most. `page_token` allows an
+overall result set to be iterated over through repeated calls using the same `filter` and `order_by` fields.